G-9Y6K477HQZ

 Let's discuss some good approaches for candidates seeking to attend these programs and creating the personal statements required for the various applications.

-USAFA made 'life easier' this year (when the summer seminar application opened, December 1, 2024) by dropping their essays.
+USAFA added two short 'essays' (when the summer seminar application opened, December 1, 2025).
 Plus, USMA's Summer Leaders Experience has not historically required an essay.
-We'll 'verify' this absence when the SLE application opens in February 2025.
+We'll 'verify' this absence when the SLE application opens in February 2026.

 All of the applications require some basic details, including your full name, your address, your congressional district, your social security number, your activities, your GPA and some other personal information.
 Each application ends (except USMA SLE and AFASS) with the essays prompts for your response.